 There are many protocols and choices you can use for communication, depending on the communication type you want to use.
 If you're using a synchronous request/response-based communication mechanism, protocols such as HTTP and REST approaches are the most common, especially if you're publishing your services outside the Docker host or microservice cluster.
-If you're communicating between services internally (within your Docker host or microservices cluster), you might also want to use binary format communication mechanisms (like Service Fabric remoting or WCF using TCP and binary format).
+If you're communicating between services internally (within your Docker host or microservices cluster), you might also want to use binary format communication mechanisms (like WCF using TCP and binary format).
 Alternatively, you can use asynchronous, message-based communication mechanisms such as AMQP.

 Request/response communication with HTTP and REST

 When a client uses request/response communication, it sends a request to a service, then the service processes the request and sends back a response.
 Request/response communication is especially well suited for querying data for a real-time UI (a live user interface) from client apps.
 Therefore, in a microservice architecture you'll probably use this communication mechanism for most queries, as shown in Figure 4-16.

 Figure 4-16.
 Using HTTP request/response communication (synchronous or asynchronous)